OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 Spectrum
 ********

-The most important container for raw data and peaks is ``MSSpectrum`` which we have already worked with in the `Getting Started <getting_started.html>`_ tutorial.  ``MSSpectrum`` is a container for 1-dimensional peak data (a container of ``Peak1D``).
+The most important container for raw data and peaks is :py:class:`~.MSSpectrum` which we have already worked with in the `Getting Started <getting_started.html>`_ tutorial. :py:class:`~.MSSpectrum` is a container for 1-dimensional peak data (a container of :py:class:`~.Peak1D`).
 You can access these objects directly, by using an iterator or indexing.
-Meta-data is accessible through inheritance of the ``SpectrumSettings`` objects which handles meta data of a spectrum.
+Meta-data is accessible through inheritance of the :py:class:`~.SpectrumSettings` objects which handles meta data of a spectrum.

 In the following example program, a MSSpectrum is filled with peaks, sorted